ymerkli/robust-abstain/README.md

 Consider the plotting scripts in `robust-abstain/robustabstain/scripts/plot` and the README file `robust-abstain/robustabstain/scripts/README.md`.

-In the following, we provide sample commands to recreate the plots from the paper, for the empirically robust Gowal et. al. [4] base model.
+In the following, we provide sample commands to recreate the plots from the paper, for the empirically robust Gowal et al. [4] base model.
 The commands evaluate robustness to the perturbation region $\epsilon_{\infty} = 1/255$ using APGD.
 The plots include the results from the trained empirical robustness indicator abstain models and the comparison to softmax response (SR) and selection network ACE [5].